 1965: The Yardbirds were in concert at City Hall in Salisbury, England.

-1966: The Beatles left for Germany for what would be their final world tour.
+1966: The Beatles flew from London to Munich, Germany for the start of what would be their final world tour.

 1967: John Entwistle of the Who married Alison Wise.

 1970: Chubby Checker was arrested in Niagara Falls after marijuana and drug capsules were discovered in Checker's car.